NUENDO

 It's companion piece is the APOGEE D/A16 digital to analog

-capable of multiple mixes, so each musician can have complete control
+audio signals to studio headphone systems capable of multiple mixes, so each

-of their personal headphone mix.
+musician can have complete control of their personal headphone mix.
+When mixing,

 A Nuendo 8 I/O 8 channel A/D and D/A converter completes the

-For monitors, I selected the DYNAUDIO ACOUSTICS BM15A's.
+For monitors, I use DYNAUDIO ACOUSTICS BM15A's.

 This accurate nearfield monitor system offers exceptionally high